TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

-The following example shows how to build the Dockerfile_full image and start a container with a mapped local volume.
+The following example shows how to build the Dockerfile image and start a container with a mapped local volume (only for the data).
 This was tested with "Docker for Mac" (not Docker Toolbox)

 ::

     # build the image
-    docker build -t solr-full -f Dockerfile_full .
+    docker build -t typo3-solr -f Dockerfile .

     # create volume directory locally
     mkdir -p ~/solrdata